 The ultimate option under the Act is to become bankrupt.
-This has both advantages and disadvantages, and these need to be fully considered before making your decision.
+Consider both the advantages and disadvantages of this move before making your decision.

 Bankruptcy is available to individuals and companies.

 The law governing bankruptcy applies throughout Australia.
 Under the Act, bankruptcy cases can be heard by:

 How you go bankrupt

 You can become bankrupt in one of two ways:

 - As an individual you can file for bankruptcy by submitting a debtor's petition to the Official Receiver in Bankruptcy.

 - One or more creditors can petition the Federal Court for you to be declared bankrupt.